MicrosoftDocs/altspace-vr/altspace-vr/getting-started/oculus-installation.md

 1. Open the Oculus app.
 2. [Open AltspaceVR on the Oculus Store](https://www.oculus.com/experiences/quest/2133027990157329/).
-3. Click the Free button to add AltspaceVR to your library.
+3. Select **Free** to add AltspaceVR to your library.
 4. When the Free button transitions to **Install on Oculus Quest**, select it to queue the app for installation on your device.
 5. Once complete, the Install on Oculus Quest button will transition to **Start**.
 6. Select **Start** to launch the application, and then put on your headset to begin!

 ## Oculus Store (from the Oculus Quest)

-1. Open the toolbar by pressing the **Oculus button** on the **right Touch controller** labelled with the Oculus icon.
+1. Open the toolbar by pressing the **Oculus button** on the **right Touch controller** labeled with the Oculus icon.
-2. Select **Navigate** from the toolbar, which will open another toolbar -- select **Store** on the second toolbar.
+2. Select **Navigate** from the toolbar, which will open another toolbar--select **Store** on the second toolbar.
 3. Navigate to the AltspaceVR app in the store.
-You can do this by browsing the store, or by clicking **Search** in the top-right of the store and entering 'Altspace' in the search box.
+You can browse the store or click **Search** in the top-right of the store and enter 'Altspace'.
-4. On the AltspaceVR Store page, click the blue **Free** button to get and begin installing the app.
+4. On the AltspaceVR Store page, select the blue **Free** button to get and begin installing the app.
 5. If the install doesn't begin immediately, look for an Install button on the page and click it to begin the installation.
-6. Once the app is installed, you can click Open from the store page to launch it.
+6. Once the app is installed, you can select **Open** from the store page to launch it.
 You can also launch it anytime from your library.

 ## Troubleshooting

 ### Microphone permission is toggled off**

-AltspaceVR requires the microphone permission to be toggled in the "on" position for users to be able to speak.
-Users with this permission toggled "off" can still enter, but may experience the following:
+AltspaceVR requires your microphone permission to be toggled in the "on" position for users to speak.
+If your users have the permission toggled "off" they can still enter, but may experience the following issues:

 <!-- Missing image -->
 <!-- oculus-permissions-denymicrophone.png -->

-* User cannot speak in AltspaceVR.
+* User can't speak in AltspaceVR.
 * User can speak in other applications.
 * Mute button is disabled in the 'muted' position in AltspaceVR, and

-### AltspaceVR will not launch upon first installation
+### AltspaceVR won't launch upon first installation

 * If the AltspaceVR app is open but not launching correctly, exit the app and try again.
 * If launch errors continue, fully uninstall the app from the Oculus Quest and then reinstall it again.
 * If launch errors continue, open a support ticket with us so that we may assist you further.

-### AltspaceVR will not launch after previously sideloading the app
+### AltspaceVR won't launch after previously sideloading the app

 * Fully uninstall your sideloaded app and attempt to reinstall from the store again.
 * If launch errors continue, open a support ticket with us so that we may assist you further.